 Funding for Tenant Participation

 We will set aside a separate budget for tenant participation every year.
-This will be sued to develop and support tenants’ groups, to provide training and to improve how we deal with tenant participation.
+This will be used to develop and support tenants’ groups, to provide training and to improve how we deal with tenant participation.

 If you are thinking about starting up a tenants’ group talk to us.
 We will advise you how to set up a group.
 We can also put you in touch with workers in other agencies who may be able to help get you started.
 We can also get leaflets sent out so that you can let other tenants know about your plans.
 We can also help you to arrange meetings.